Manhunt (video game): Plot

 The remaining Wardogs, led by the Director's right-hand man Ramirez (Chris McKinney), are sent to re-capture Cash, and they manage to trap him in a game of cat and mouse.
 Cash prevails and kills Ramirez and his men, before being rescued by the journalist reporting on him, who reveals that the Director is Lionel Starkweather, a former film producer from Los Santos who produces for a snuff film ring.
 The journalist has acquired enough evidence against Starkweather to get him convicted, but needs Cash to escort her to her apartment to get it.
 Meanwhile, Starkweather blackmails corrupt police chief Gary Schaffer into sending his men to kill Cash and the journalist, but the two manage to avoid them.
 After retrieving the evidence, Cash tells the journalist to leave the city with it while he goes after Starkweather.

 Pursued by the police and SWAT throughout the subway and the streets, Cash is eventually cornered in a train yard and almost summarily executed.
-He is saved by the Cerberus, who kill the SWAT and take Cash to Starkweather's mansion so that they could execute him themselves.
-The Cerberus are distracted when Piggsy (Hunter Platin), a chainsaw-wielding maniac who wears a pig's head, breaks free.
-Cash escapes and confronts Piggsy in the mansion's upper levels.
+He is saved by the Cerberus, who kill the SWAT officers and take Cash to Starkweather's mansion so that they can execute him themselves.
+The Cerberus are distracted when Piggsy (Hunter Platin) breaks free.
+Piggsy is a chainsaw-wielding maniac who Starkweather has kept chained up in the attic of the mansion; Cash escapes and confronts Piggsy in the mansion's upper levels.
 Unable to fight him directly, Cash uses stealth attacks on Piggsy before tricking him into standing on a grate, which collapses under his weight, allowing Cash to take his chainsaw and finish him off with it.
 After eliminating the remaining Cerberus, Cash confronts Starkweather in his office and kills him with the chainsaw.